 1577: a serious defeat at Győr castle

-The serious defeat of Christian forces at Győr Castle, 4 August 1577, during the Truce
+The serious defeat of Christian forces at Győr Castle, on 4 August 1577, during the Truce

-Győr Castle is an important fort in blocking the road to Vienna, has always been a frequented target of Ottoman raids, in particular by the men of the Sanjak Bey of Kara Ali of Székesfehérvár.
-Ali was a renowned warrior and he had been fighting against the Hungarians for a while but the hostilities have reached their summit by August of 1577.
+As we said, Győr Castle was an important fort in blocking the road to Vienna and has always been a frequented target of Ottoman raids, in particular by the men of the Sanjak Bey of Kara Ali of Székesfehérvár.
+Ali was a renowned warrior and he had been fighting against the Hungarians for a while but the hostilities had reached their summit by August of 1577.

 The Hungarian Borderland warriors had tried to snare him in a trap many times but in vain.